Inglenook Community High School

 Inglenook Community High School is a Toronto public high school in Toronto, Ontario, Canada which offers grade 10, 11, and 12 level courses.
 It is housed in an historical building designed by William George Storm in the Corktown neighbourhood of downtown Toronto.
 The school has, on average, one hundred students and six teachers.
 It is located in the oldest continually-operated school building of the Toronto District School Board.
+The current principal is Ian Vincent and the curriculum leader is Anthony Grandy.
+The school currently has 4 teachers.

 In 1994, Inglenook Community High School was named an exemplary school by the Canadian Education Association.

 History

 In 1985 archaeologists digging on the school grounds uncovered clues regarding Toronto's history as a terminus of the Underground Railroad.
 Between 1834 and 1890 this site was the home of Lucie and Thornton Blackburn, refugee former slaves from Kentucky who started Toronto's first taxicab company.

 Twin plaques have been erected at this site and one in Louisville, KY.

 Inglenook is located in the oldest continually-operated school building in the Toronto District School Board.
 Originally Sackville Street School, it was designed by William G. Storm.
 The first principal of Sackville Street School (which replaced Palace Street School at the corner of Front and Cherry Streets) was Georgina Stanley Riches, who served from 1887 to 1912.
 At one time the school enrolled 269 students.
 In 1974, Sackville Street School closed and the building became home to both Inglenook Community High School and an aboriginal learning centre, which soon moved out.
 The school is said to be haunted.